--delete & replace- section 1:69.3.6.1.2 LP Gas Systems, Protection from Damage: LP Gas containers or systems of which they are a part, shall be protected by physical protective barriers from damage from vehicles.
-[58:6.6.1.2 is deleted & replaced by this section] -add- section 1:69.3.6.1.2.1 Underground LP Gas Systems, Protection from Damage: Where containers are installed underground within 10' of where vehicular traffic can be expected, physical protective barriers shall be provided for the fitting housing, housing cover, tank connections, and piping, to protect against vehicular damage.
+-add-section 1:69.3.6.1.7 -delete & replace- section 1:69.3.6.1.2 LP Gas Systems, Protection from Damage: LP Gas containers or systems of which they are a part, shall be protected by physical protective barriers from damage from vehicles.
+[58:6.6.1.2 is deleted & replaced by this section]

-All other underground containers shall be provided with a reflective marker or other readily visible marker acceptable to the authority having jurisdiction, at 4' in height to mark the location of the location of the housing cover.
-[58:6.6.6.1(D) is deleted & replaced by this subsection]
+-add- section 1:69.3.6.1.2.1 Underground LP Gas Systems, Protection from Damage: Where containers are installed underground within 10' of where vehicular traffic can be expected, physical protective barriers shall be provided for the fitting housing, housing cover, tank connections, and piping, to protect against vehicular damage.
+All other Underground Containers shall be provided with a reflective marker or other readily visible marker acceptable to the authority having jurisdiction, at 4' in height to mark the location of the location of the housing cover.
+[58:6.6.6.1(CP) is deleted & replaced by this subsection]

--delete & replace- Section 1:70.1.2.
-Permits for Oxidizers and Organic Peroxides: A permit is not required for an existing facility that is in compliance with reporting requirements under the Vermont Community Right to Know Law, Title 20 V.S.A.
+facility that is in compliance with reporting requirements under the Vermont Community Right to Know Law, Title 20 V.S.A.
 Chapter 1

-ICC, International Building Code (IBC)
+Section 5 ICC, International Building Code (IBC) 2015 Edition